mzhang28/blog/src/content/posts/2023-04-21-proving-true-from-false.lagda.md

 - suc (suc (suc zero))
 - 3

-However, in cubical Agda, naively using `refl` with the inverse statement doesn't work.
+However, in Agda, naively using `refl` with the inverse statement doesn't work.
 I've commented it out so the code on this page can continue to compile.

 ```
 -- true≢false = refl